MatteoFalcioni/Multiscale_Convolutional_Neural_Network/README.md

 To train the MCNN model with custom setting, you can use the argument parser to specify relevant command line arguments.
 The possible commands are:

-- `--batch size`  specifies batch size for training
+- `--batch size`  specifies batch size for training;
-- `--epochs` specifies the number of training epochs
+- `--epochs` specifies the number of training epochs;
-- `--patience` specifies the number of epochs to wait for an improvement in validation loss before early stopping
+- `--patience` specifies the number of epochs to wait for an improvement in validation loss before early stopping;
-- `--learning_rate` specifies the learning rate for the optimizer
+- `--learning_rate` specifies the learning rate for the optimizer;
-- `--learning_rate_decay_epochs` specifies the epochs interval to decay learning rate
+- `--learning_rate_decay_epochs` specifies the epochs interval to decay learning rate ;
-- `--learning_rate_decay_factor` specifies the learning rate decay factor
+- `--learning_rate_decay_factor` specifies the learning rate decay factor;
-- `--momentum` specifies the value of momentum to be used in the scheduler
+- `--momentum` specifies the value of momentum to be used in the scheduler;
-- `--num_workers` specifies the number of workers to be used from the PyTorch dataloader for parallel processing
+- `--num_workers` specifies the number of workers to be used from the PyTorch dataloader for parallel processing;
 - `--features_to_use` specifies the selected features from the data that should be used for the feature images generation.
-For example, a valid argument could be `--features_to_use intensity red green blue`
+For example, a valid argument could be `--features_to_use intensity red green blue` ;
 - `--window sizes` specifies the chosen window sizes of the feature images, in meters.
-For example, a valid argument could be `--window sizes 2.5 5.0 10.0`
+For example, a valid argument could be `--window sizes 2.5 5.0 10.0` ;
 - `save_model` specifies if the model should be saved or discarded.
-Default is True
+Default is True;
 - `model_save_dir` specifiying the directory where the model should be saved. .
-The default directory is `models/saved/`
+The default directory is `models/saved/` ;
 - `--dataset_filepath` allows you to specify the path to a bigger dataset file, for which training and evaluation files are subsets.
 This is useful if you want to generate feature images only for a subset of the full dataset, while still using all points for nearest neighbor feature assignment.

 If you save the model, it will be saved as a `.pth` file that can be loaded later on for evaluation or for predictions.